Devamitta/inflection/README.md

 python3 'inflection generator.py'
 ```

-At first time utility should be ran mulitple times until output will not
+At first time utility should be ran multiple times until output will not
 changes.

 ## TODO

 - Fix func args in `test*.py`
-- Move majority of moudules to a subdir